humanmade/authorship/README.md

 ## Current Status

 Alpha.
-Generally very functional several features are still in development.
+Generally very functional but several features are still in development.

 ## Features